There are several scholarships that can assist with paying for graduate studies, teaching, and/or research abroad.

 Education: All applicants must have achieved academic standing sufficiently advanced to assure completion of a bachelor's degree by the October following election.
 Academic standing must be sufficiently high to ensure admission to the University of Oxford, which has very competitive entry requirements, and to give confidence that Rhodes Scholars will perform to a high academic standard in Oxford.
 Individual constituencies may specify a 1st or equivalent.
 Please check the detailed requirements via the country links.
 Some constituencies require an undergraduate degree to have been taken within the constituency of application.

-For more information about The Rhodes Scholarship, please contact Karen Leroux at email@example.com.
+For more information about The Rhodes Scholarship, please contact Shelley Fairbairn at email@example.com.

 Marshall Scholarships finance young Americans of high ability to study for a degree in the United Kingdom.
 Up to forty Scholars are selected each year to study at graduate level at an UK institution in any field of study.